PratikGK/Detailslinux/README.md

 # Detailslinux
-This is a file for showing etails
+This is a file for showing Details which uses a fetch for show all of your details.